![]() |

 I think that one way to discuss why The Book of Ti'ana ultimately struggles might be to start by establishing the many things this story does well.

-Yet as this sequence continues, and Aitrus does his best to impress the skeptical council representative who arrives shortly afterwards, a critical disagreement emerges not between Aitrus and this representative, but Aitrus and Telanis.
+Yet as this sequence in the story continues, and Aitrus does his best to impress the skeptical council representative who arrives shortly afterwards, a critical disagreement emerges not between Aitrus and this representative, but Aitrus and Telanis.
 In one scene, both Aitrus and Telanis idly speculate about the nature of the surface realm they are digging towards, and Aitrus suggests that if they happen to discover an intelligent species living in this world, then the D'ni should formally make contact with this civilization--treating these people as equals worthy of their respect.
-Yet while Aitrus finds the possibility of making contact with an alien civilization exciting, Telanis immediately dismisses it as ridiculous.
-In the process, he reveals that even he harbors a bigotry mirroring that of the council members who oppose him.
+Yet while Aitrus finds the possibility of making contact with a new civilization exciting, Telanis immediately dismisses it as ridiculous.
+In the process, he reveals that even he harbors a bigotry mirroring that of the traditionalism of the council members who oppose his work.

 "Making contact with the surface-dwellers?"
 Telanis smiled.
 "Yes.
 Just so long as it is done discreetly."